 At Vitiello Communications Group, we believe everyone’s story is worth telling.
 Wonder Women is a blog series that lets me introduce you to amazing businesswomen doing remarkable work.
 In this series, we amplify the success stories of women who live and work in New Jersey.
 Their contributions to the Garden State include professional, civic and personal endeavors that enrich our community.
 Meet Brigitte Bastaldo-Tsampalis, founder and inventor of Bond and Lead, a fashion technology company.
+Be sure to catch our new lightning round at the end of the Q&A.

 Q: What’s one leadership lesson that’s helped shape your career?